Pro Divers St Kitts, a Padi 5-star Dive Center

 An excellent reef dive, Camps Reef is located close to shore and has volcanic formations that form deep crevices.
 The reef is in good condition and fish of all kinds are abundant.

-Good site for lobster and eels, usually stingrays in the sand.
+Good site for lobster and eels, and we usually find stingrays in the sand.

 Depth 50-130ft (15-40m)